nyushima/collective-methods/beautiful-soup/README.md

 python3 -m pip install beautifulsoup4
 </pre>

+5. Now continue with General Installation below.

+###Windows Installation
+1. Coming soon...

+###General Installation
-5. Create a new file in your text editor of choice, give it whatever name you want, but be sure to save it with a .py extension.
+1. Create a new file in your text editor of choice, give it whatever name you want, but be sure to save it with a .py extension.
 I suggest naming your first file soup-test.py and saving it into your user directory.

-6. Copy the Example 1 code below into your Python file and save it.
+2. Copy the Example 1 code below into your Python file and save it.

-7. Return to the Terminal Application or Command Prompt and run the following command:
+3. Return to the Terminal Application or Command Prompt and run the following command:
 <br />
 <pre>
 python3 soup-test.py
 </pre>

-8. You should see the following output:
+4. You should see the following output:
 <pre>
 &lt;html&gt;
  &lt;head&gt;